 - Map the Value Stream – this gives you a view from customer order to delivery

 - Flow Where You Can, Pull Where You Must -Flow is the goal.
-It means that product travels from station to station without hesitation.
+It means that the product travels from station to station without hesitation.
 Pull is driven from a customer order and replaces Push which is much less efficient.

-This Continuous Improvement Methodology directs 100% of change to a Business Vision or Challenge.
-Utilize the full power of your employees intellect.
+This Continuous Improvement Methodology directs 100% of Change to a Business Vision or Challenge.
+Utilize the full power of your employee’s intellect.

 The Best Systems excel by focusing on Operational Excellence, Customer Intimacy, or Innovation.
 The greatest companies focus on two or three areas.
 Use the Innovation Methodology of Silicon Valley.